mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

-You are welcome to join the [open MLCommons taskforce on education and reproducibility](../mlperf-education-workgroup.md) to contribute to this project and continue optimizing this benchmark and prepare an official submission for MLPerf inference v3.0 (Feb 2023) with the help of the community.
+You are welcome to join the [open MLCommons taskforce on education and reproducibility](../mlperf-education-workgroup.md) to contribute to this project and continue optimizing this benchmark and prepare an official submission for MLPerf inference v3.0 (March 2023) with the help of the community.

 ## Authors